davidbhr/CompactionAnalyzer/README.md

 * Evaluating the directionality of fibers towards the cell center.
 * Evaluating the increased fiber intensity around the cell.

 Further, the package can be used to evaluate the strength of allignment (coherency) regardless of the allignment direction, or the allignment orientation towards the x-axis (instead of the cell center).
-For this, see the point "Save Nummpy Files" below.
+For this, see the point "Save Numpy Files" below.

 <img src="../master//docs/images/Fig1-rawtostructure.png" width="1000" />